vimeo/nagios-cloudwatch-plugin/README.txt

 		                        dimension=value[,dimension=value...]
 		  -s {Average,Sum,SampleCount,Maximum,Minimum}, --statistic {Average,Sum,SampleCount,Maximum,Minimum}
 		                        statistic used to evaluate metric
+		  -p PERIOD, --period PERIOD
+		                        the period in seconds over which the statistic is applied
 		  -l LAG, --lag LAG     delay in seconds to add to starting time for gathering metric. useful for ec2 basic monitoring which aggregates over 5min periods